 In 1871 the Carpetbag legislature elected Clayton to the U. S. Senate and sent former Vermonter, Stephen Dorsey, to join him in 1873.
 Both Clayton and Dorsey had become wealthy in Reconstruction-era Arkansas.
 Dorsey’s path to prosperity had been railroad finance manipulation.
 He would later become Secretary of the National Republican Committee.
 But he would also get implicated in a national U. S. Post Office scandal for rigged bidding of rural delivery routes, which were allocated to private companies at the time under lucrative contracts.

-Clayton also profited from taxpayer-funded railroads but a total of 40,000 acres in cotton farms was the second pillar to his wealth.
+Clayton also profited from taxpayer funded railroads but probably obtained most of his wealth from 40,000 acres in cotton farms.
 Many post-war, impoverished farmers across the state lost their lands due to inability to pay property taxes.
 Buyers were often Northern Carpetbaggers that were politically well connected to the new Republican regime, like Powell.

 Disfranchisement of former Confederates left the state’s Democratic Party so weak that it did not even field a gubernatorial candidate in the 1872 election.
 The contest, therefore, was between two Republicans; one from the liberal wing and the other from the regular (stalwart) wing.
 Elisha Baxter represented the stalwarts and Joseph Brooks the liberals.
 Powell and Dorsey backed the stalwarts.
 Since that faction controlled the election machinery, Baxter won.
 Brooks, nonetheless, filed a couple of lawsuits charging fraud.
 He promptly lost the higher-profile suit while the second one languished in a lower county court.